 It's one of Britain's favourite holiday spots, but many visitors to the Algarve don't stray too far from the central and eastern parts of Portugal's southern coast.
 In truth, you're missing a trick by not heading west - far west - to the very edge of continental Europe.

 Seeking sun in Sagres?
-Book your all inclusive stay in the Algarve with First Choice, and you could be exploring this wonderfully remote corner of the Algarve in no time.
+Book your holiday in the Algarve with TUI*, and you could be exploring this wonderfully remote corner of the Algarve in no time.

 Start off in Sagres

 The harbour town of Sagres is small but it packs a punch.
 Look out for echoes of its Moorish past as you walk past low-rise whitewashed houses.

 Your wanderings will eventually lead you to the southernmost tip where an 18th-century fortress hovers over a rocky outcrop and offers wonderful views of the coastline.

 Three sandy beaches - Praia do Tonel, Praia da Mareta and Praia da Baleeira - are tucked beneath the cliffs.

 Get a little more beach for your buck by walking another 15 minutes to the east, where you'll have the calm waters and wide expanse of Praia do Martinhal to relax on and enjoy the views from the beach bars.
 They're just a taste of what's to come.

 Towering cliffs, crashing waves, soft sands ranging in tones from gold to terracotta - it's all high drama along the Algarve's Atlantic coast beaches.

 Many of these wild, windswept spots won't have anything as fancy as a beach bar or rows of sun loungers.
 Lose yourself in the wilderness of Praia do Telheiro and Praia da Ponta Ruiva, which, like many of these beaches, require a bit of effort to get to.